 Packing list for Everest Base Camp Trek

-It would help if you had trekking boots that you are comfortable with and have “broken into.”
-Trekking in boots that you are not comfortable in can result in blisters on foot and just an unpleasant trip ruined continuously by the feel of uncomfortable boots in the mountains.
+It would help if you had trekking boots that you are comfortable with.
+Trekking in boots that you are not comfortable in can result in blisters on your foot and an unpleasant trip ruined continuously by the feeling of uncomfortable boots in the mountains.

 A porter can carry up to 20 kilograms of weight between two people.
 So, packing a duffle bag that does not exceed the weight of more than 10 kg is the most appropriate way.

 Everest Base Camp Trek Map

 The Everest Base Camp Trek Map is crucial for hikers to get the information ahead, including trail info, altitude, things to do, and distance.
 Here’s the Everest Base Camp Trek map on Google, but we recommend buying a hard copy of the map, which is updated.